What is Child Support For in Australia?

 What is Child Support?

-Child support is a term that refers to a type of financial support between separated or divorced parents.
-Child support is a federal scheme, called The Child Support Scheme, which ensures that all children living in Australia receive appropriate financial support following separation or divorce.
+Child support is a term that refers to a type of financial maintenance for a child of separated or divorced parents.
+Child support is governed by a federal scheme, called the Child Support Scheme which was implemented through the Child Support (Assessment) Act 1989 (Cth).
+The Child Support Scheme ensures that all children living in Australia receive appropriate financial support when their parents are separating, have separated, or are divorced.

 Regular payments are made from one parent to the other to ensure that both parents are making an equitable contribution to the well-being of their children who are under 18 years of age.